 Norway House was established as a fur trading posted in 1814 and rose in prominence because of its location on the route to York Factory.
 It was a significant centre of operations and by the mid 1800s had attracted a large settlement of indigenous people employed in the fur trade.
 Treaty was signed in 1875 (Treaty 5) when steam navigation began to open up the area.
 Norway House was a popular tourist destination by the 1920s.

 The Norway House Reserve was recognized officially in 1923.
 Today there are about 7000 Band members and 600 community members living in the adjacent off-reserve community.

 Reverend James Evans, a Methodist, established the Rossville Mission and day school at Norway House in 1840.
 At the request of The Methodist Church, the Federal Department of Indian Affairs opened the Residential School December 13, 1899; in 1925 the school was transferred to the newly formed United Church.
 The original building was destroyed in a fire in 1913 and replaced on a new site by the impressive building that Mary Bruce knew.

-Follow these links to learn more about Norway House Residential School and the history and legacy of the Schools.
+To learn more about Norway House Residential School and the history and legacy of the Schools click here.